paul-bennett/juggle/README.md

 $
 ````
 (We see another example of Reference Widening here too: `FileInputStream` and `StringBufferInputStream`
-are both descendent classes of `InputStream`, so objects of those first two types can be assigned to a
+are both descendant classes of `InputStream`, so objects of those first two types can be assigned to a
 variable of the latter type.)

-By default Juggle will only show `public` members.
+By default, Juggle will only show `public` members.
 Use the `-a` option to set an alternative minimum level of accessibility (`public`, `package`, `protected`, or `private`).

 ````
 $ juggle -r java.io.OutputStream -p '' -a private